BOJ boosts stimulus again, but fails to impress markets

 (This Feb 17 story adds dropped letter 's' in first paragraph)

-TOKYO The Bank of Japan boosted its asset-buying scheme by a further 10 trillion yen ($124 billion) on Friday and pledged to buy longer-term government bonds in a move seen aimed at convincing both impatient politicians and investors of its resolve to pull the economy out of deflation.
+TOKYO The Bank of Japan boosted its bond-buying scheme by a further 10 trillion yen (76.62 billion pounds) on Friday and pledged to buy longer-term government debt in a move seen aimed at convincing both impatient politicians and investors of its resolve to pull the economy out of deflation.

 The central bank also kept expectations of more stimulus alive as it pledged to "pursue powerful monetary easing" to reach its 1 percent inflation target, even as it nudged up its growth and price forecasts for the coming years.

-The policy easing came at the top of an expected 5-10 trillion yen range and initially impressed markets, pushing the yen lower.
-The central bank's decision to buy more exchange-traded funds (ETFs) and real-estate linked funds also helped lift Tokyo shares .N225.
+The policy easing came at the top of an expected 5-10 trillon yen range and initially impressed markets, pushing the yen lower.
+The central bank's decision to buy more exchange-trade funds and real-estate linked funds also helped lift Tokyo shares .N225.

 "The leopard doesn't change its spots.
 It (the BOJ) doesn't view monetary accommodation as a cure capable of reversing Japan's deflation," said Tim Condon, chief Asia economist at ING in Singapore.